Crooked Billet, Merton

 Crooked Billet

-Despite claims of a Cromwellian connection, the property probably dates from the early 18th century and became the Crooked Billet in the 1750s.
+Despite claims of a Cromwellian connection, the eponymous property (on the left in the photograph above) probably dates from the early 18th century and became the Crooked Billet in the 1750s.
 However, the building has been so greatly altered that it is not deemed worthy of statutory listing.

 Around 1770 Cinque Cottages were built on the green, possibly as an illegal encroachment.
 The cottages were later divided into eight dwellings.
 Piecemeal redevelopment of the locality over more than two centuries has periodically altered the arrangement of the buildings, but several other properties survive from the 18th and early 19th centuries.
 The Hand in Hand public house had become the Crooked Billet’s neighbour by 1890.